Water Treatment Services in Fort Worth, TX

 Another component of your plumbing that is negatively impacted by hard water is your water heater—an extremely essential component of your home.
 Hard water is the biggest threat to your water heater, as it threatens its lifespan with the buildup of calcium carbonate and iron, which settles at the bottom of your tank.
 This sediment cakes the heating elements of your water heater, eventually rendering it ineffective.

-Don’t Fall Victim to Unhealthy Water
+Don’t Fall Victim to Unhealthy Water & Have Your Water Treated

 As we mentioned above, hard water is not harmful to your health.
 However, it can certainly impact your quality of life, which is just as important.
 What bothers people the most about the tap water in Fort Worth, TX and beyond is the taste and the smell, with good reason.
 Every municipality in the country—including ours—is required to purify the water supply by adding chemicals to the water to make it safe for drinking.
 But “safe” water doesn’t equate to “healthy” water.